 The circuits that you will study in this lab treat sinusoidal signals of different frequencies differently.
 Such circuits are said to be dispersive.
-Since they enable one to change the frequency characteristics of a signal they are called filters.
+Since they enable one to change the frequency characteristics of a signal by rejecting some frequencies and permitting others to pass through, they are called filters.
 A given filter has a different effect on both the magnitude and the phase of each input frequency.
 For example, a television antenna produces a voltage composed of signals from many transmitters.
 By using a filter that eliminates signals of all frequencies except those between 82 MHz and 88 MHz one is able to select the Channel 6 signal and reject all signals that would interfere with the appropriate video and audio information.